ChrisLynchCodes/ChrisLynchCodes/README.md

 ### Hi there 👋
 ### My name is Chris Lynch.
 I am an aspiring developer from Scotland.
-I am currently in my final year of university studying BSc Computer Science and looking to gain employmentbefore graduation **Summer 2022**.
+I am currently in my final year of university studying BSc Computer Science and ***looking to gain employment before graduation*** **Summer 2022**.

-I had an internship in 2021 where I worked as a fullstack ASP.NET developer for an SME in Scotland where I learned **A LOT** through taking part in daily standups, working with expereinced devs implementing things such as the repository pattern in the data access layer, and using tools such as AutoFac to implement dependency injection and Dapper to configure mappings.
+I had an internship in 2021 where I worked as a fullstack ASP.NET developer for an SME building a web application from the ground up in Scotland.
+I learned **A LOT** here through taking part in daily standups, working with expereinced devs implementing things such as the repository pattern in the data access layer, and using tools such as AutoFac to implement dependency injection and Dapper to configure mappings, and using the dev express visual component suite.

 ## Projects